Attachment Therapy For Women In San Antonio

 And something keeps getting in the way.
 Yet, closeness still doesn't feel entirely safe.

 You've thought about this.
-You understand it, at least in outline.
+You know it, at least in outline.
 You know where it came from, roughly.
-But understanding it hasn't changed the pattern.
+But knowing that hasn't changed the pattern.

 What Patterns Look Like